-Did the name of this recipe throw you off?
-You don't have to be able to pronounce it to make and enjoy Mustikkapiirakka, or Finnish Blueberry Pie.
+Mustikkapiirakka.
+Does the name of this recipe throw you off?
+Don't worry, you don't have to be able to pronounce it to make and enjoy Mustikkapiirakka, or Finnish Blueberry Pie.
+The Finnish language, after all, is not an easy one for we English speakers to master.
+In fact, this may be the only Finnish word that I know how to say.

 Last summer, we traveled to Scandinavia.
 The highlight of our trip to this beautiful part of the world was meeting my husband's relatives in Finland.
 We were meeting most of them for the first time, but it soon felt like we had always known them.
 We were fortunate to be able to stay with them at their home in lovely Lohja and to spend time at their lake cabin.